Shared Blame and Responsibility

 However, this will not be easy.
 The military’s name has been tarnished, especially by its recent gruesome behavior and possible war crimes in Tigray.
 Besides, as explained before, the army might be sharply divided, but we won’t know for sure until Isaias ceases to be their commander.
 This being the premise, the public needs to help narrow the divisions among the military, not accentuate the differences.
-The public will need to immediately condemn or call out those who might be tempted to add fuel to the fire.
+The public will need to refrain from and immediately condemn or call out those who might be tempted to add fuel to the fire.
 The public will need to realize that it will be on its shoulders to help unite the army.
 But, that can only become real when all Eritreans share the blame and responsibility for which the county is finding itself, not only the military.

 Again, Eritreans will have no choice but to work and create peace and reconciliation among the military.
 Only when the army is reconciled and united can the country exist.
 Only when the country exists can we talk about justice, elections, democracy.
 But, again, unless the military remains united and under one commander, it will be impossible to talk or think about forming a constitutional government.